DJJugglesJ/AI-Installer/README.md

    ```
    *Use `./install.sh --headless --gpu cpu --install webui` to run without any YAD prompts while forcing CPU mode and directly installing the Stable Diffusion WebUI.
 Use `./install.sh --help` to view all flags.*
 3. The installer will:
-   - Ensure required packages are available (prompting to install missing ones).
+   - Run a cross-distro bootstrap to install or verify required packages (skipping tools that are already present and logging versions).
+On unsupported distributions, install dependencies manually with your package manager.
    - Detect your GPU and suggest a driver (NVIDIA) or continue with CPU/Intel/AMD fallbacks.
    - Create a desktop entry pointing to `aihub_menu.sh` so you can launch the menu from your Desktop.